jschmidt345/CMSE202_Group_Project/README.md

 Hailey Reese : Tested different methods on utilizing classifiers to predict the seeds of each team in the Big Ten Tournament; Created a predictor model to predict the outcome of each game in the tournament.
 This model was based off Kenpom's model which utilizes a team's adjusted offense and adjusted defense efficiencies.

 Jacob Schmidt : Created class for visualizations and OLS analysis on coefficients

 Jennifer Abel :

-Hayden Weiss :
+Hayden Weiss : Created notebook to calculate the PCA to determine which team provided the most variance with their statistics.

 Noah Jankowski : Created the data files using basketball reference on excel and turned them into CSV for use in the notebook.
 Created the function to generate a bracket and update it with text of the winners as each round of the tournament progresses.
 This was mainly done using PIL.